italoaalves/bowling-alley-score-parser/README.md

 ```

 ### Project structure
-When designing this solution I had in mind all best practices and software development principles in mind.
+When designing this solution I had in mind all best practices and software development principles.
 I tried to be as clean as possible using well known design patterns and respecting OOP SOLID design.

 The core of this project is the `BowlingGame` class.
 It manages the players and game input which is also tied to the players.
 The game input is coded as a strategy, so it’s open to inject any sort implementation of a `GameInputParser` like an implementation to read from `stdin`, consume an API, or USB serial protocol.